-The immunogen or antigen reacts with a B-cell receptor (BCR) on the cell surface of a B lymphocyte, and a signal is produced that directs the activation of transcription factors for the synthesis of antibodies, which are highly specific for the immunogen that stimulated the B cell.
+The immunogen or antigen reacts with a B-cell receptor (BCR) on the cell surface of B lymphocytes, and a signal is produced that directs the activation of transcription factors to stimulate the synthesis of antibodies, which are highly specific for the immunogen that stimulated the B cell.
 Furthermore, one clone of B cell makes an immunoglobulin (specificity).
 Besides, the immune system remembers the antigens that caused a previous reaction (memory) due to the development of memory B cells.
 These are intermediate, differentiated B cells with the capability to quickly become plasma cells.
 Circulating antibodies recognize antigen in tissue fluids and serum.

 The following are 5 types of immunoglobulins in humans:

 Antibodies or immunoglobulins have two light chains and two heavy chains in a light-heavy-heavy-light structure arrangement.
 The heavy chains differ among classes.
 They have one Fc region that mediates biological functions (e.g., the binding capacity to cellular receptors) and a Fab region, where resides the antigen-binding sites.
 The chains are folded into regions called domains.
 There are 4 or 5 domains in the heavy chain, depending on their class, and two domains in the light chain.
 In the hypervariable regions (HRR) reside the antigen-binding sites.
 There are three HRR in the V domains of each light and heavy chain.
 These fold into regions that produce 2 antigen-binding sites at the tip of each monomer.
 All antibodies exhibit one or more functions (bifunctional) including activation of the complement system and neutralization.